 Where to stay: With great facilities and a range of room types, the 4* Scandic Hafjell ticks every box for families.
 The hotel features an indoor climbing wall in the reception area, plus an indoor swimming pool and a restaurant serving à la carte and pizza menus for the pickiest eaters.
 For an extra sense of adventure, choose an 'Explorer' room with a mini climbing wall and hammocks for the kids.

 How to get there: Hafjell has one of the quickest transfers you'll find in Scandinavia.
-It's less than 2 hours from Oslo airport to the resort, with regular trains departing directly from Oslo to Lillehammer, followed by a short taxi ride to your hotel.
+It's less than two hours from Oslo airport to the resort, with regular trains departing directly from Oslo to Lillehammer, followed by a short taxi ride to your hotel.

 What our customers say: “Uncrowded pistes and not much in the way of lift queues even over the Easter weekend...
 Impressed that almost all slopes were open at the end of the season.” - Jayne O'Brien